NCAS-CMS/cf-python/README.md

 * apply convolution filters to field constructs,
 * create running means from field constructs,
 * apply differential operators to field constructs,
-* create derived quantities (such as relative vorticity).
+* create derived quantities (such as relative vorticity),
 * read and write data that are quantized to eliminate false precision.